LolSayna/sayna-config/README.md

 # Remarks
 * keepass2 vs keepassxc, keepass2 not newest version, but in apt for debian.
 * Alacritty version, debian apt only has 0.11 which uses old yml config files, 0.13 is current.
-* neovim install doenst work, installs file in wrong dir, script needs to be called from home.
+* SHOULD BE FIXED!:neovim install doenst work, installs file in wrong dir, script needs to be called from home.
 Doesnt find nvchad config

 # Future Features